jimbrig/JimsObsidianVault/04 - RESOURCES/Sources/ReadWise/Articles/How to Assess the Strength of Claims in Your Zettelkasten.md

 Author: Jimmy Briggs <jimmy.briggs@jimbrig.com>
 Source: feedly
 Link: https://zettelkasten.de/posts/strength-claim/
-Tags: ["#Type/Highlight/Article"]
+Tags:
+  - "#Type/Highlight/Article"
+Aliases:
-Aliases: ["How to Assess the Strength of Claims in Your Zettelkasten", "How to Assess the Strength of Claims in Your Zettelkasten"]
+  - How to Assess the Strength of Claims in Your Zettelkasten
+  - How to Assess the Strength of Claims in Your Zettelkasten
 ---
 # How to Assess the Strength of Claims in Your Zettelkasten